usnistgov/jarvis/README.rst

       python setup.py install

-- Nix install:

-      Nix allows a robust and reproducible package for Linux.
+- Nix allows a robust and reproducible package for Linux.
+To generate a Nix environment for using JARVIS, follow the `Nix instructions`_.

-      For nix-install, follow the instructions at https://github.com/usnistgov/jarvis/tree/master/nix .
+.. _`Nix instructions`: ./nix/README.md

 Jupyter notebooks
 -----------------